-Full Day Pre-K & Kindergarten
+Full Day Pre-K & Kindergarten Start: 8:55am (tardy bell) Dismissal: 3:40pm

 Morning Pre-K: 8:55-11:25am Afternoon Pre-K: 1:10-3:40pm

 Emergency School Delays, Closings & Early Dismissals

 The decision to delay starting times, to cancel school, or to dismiss students early because of weather factors or other emergencies is based solely on the safety and welfare of students.
 These situations necessarily require the understanding and cooperation of parents.
 Parents who are not ordinarily at home at times of morning delays, school cancellations, or early dismissals should make arrangements at the start of the school year for their children to be supervised at home, or for them to report to a pre-arranged, safe place when such an emergency occurs.
 The emergency procedure is as follows: